 Michael Hatch is the Outdoor Adventure Program Director and an Instructor of Health and Human Performance at Eastern Oregon University.
 He is a forecaster for the Wallowa Avalanche Center.
 Michael is an AIARE Level 1 and Level 2 Course Leader, and Professional Member of the American Avalanche Association.

 Victor McNeil is the Director of the Wallowa Avalanche Center and lead forecaster.
-He is an AIARE Level 1 Instructor.
-This last year Victor gained his IFMGA certification, which is the highest guide certification available.
+He is an AIARE Level 1 Course Leader.
+Victor has his IFMGA certification, which is the highest guide certification available.
 He guides internationally for Alpine Ascents and frequents high haunts in Alaska, South America, and beyond.
 Victor and his wife Kelly, own Eagle Cap Mountain Guides.

 Kip Rand Memorial Backcountry Race Results for 2/8/20